misikirmehari/web-page-to-android-app-converter/README.md

 * Navigate to MainActivity.java file and add a web address in the webView.loadurl() method
 * Run the app on either an emulator or a device

+## Requirement
+* This application requires that the web page that is being converted must be responsive